 Thankfully, a flu vaccine is available.
 To reduce your chances of getting and spreading the flu, get the flu vaccine every year.
 The CDC recommends that people ages 6 months and older get the flu vaccine.
 Even if you catch a strain of flu that isn’t covered by the current year’s vaccine, getting vaccinated can make your illness less severe and lower your chance of being hospitalized.

-People with asthma, as well as senior adults and people with other pre-existing conditions, are at high risk from complications from the flu.
+People with asthma, as well as senior adults and people with other pre-existing conditions, are at high risk of complications from the flu.

 What to Do If You Have Flu Symptoms